9 Ways Your Website Is Killing Your Business

 Low-quality content

 A beautiful website can only carry you so far.
-You could design and code your website to perfection, but if the content sucks, it's worthless.
+You can design and code your website to perfection, but if the content is weak, it won't be worth much.

 Poor content can take a few different forms:

-When you write, you must also consider why you're writing and who it's for.
+When you write, you must also consider why you're writing and for whom it's intended.
 Your writing should also serve a purpose.
 You're wasting your time if it doesn't help your customer or further a business goal.

 Develop a content strategy to give your writing purpose.
 You should also set a schedule to audit all your pages to keep them current and relevant.
 Rewriting old content is a great way to give it new life and boost your website's search results.

 I do all this on my website.
 I use Grammarly to catch errors and the free Hemingway Editor to keep my writing simple and easy to read.
-If I need help with ideas, research, or fact-checking, I'll use Gemini; otherwise, I don't use AI for my content.
+I don't use AI to generate my content, but I do use it as an assistant for ideas, research, and editing.

 Ignoring SEO